wix-incubator/puppeteer-eyes.it/README.md

 ### How it works

 `puppeteer-eyes.it` automatically take screenshot at the end of your test and sent it to Applitools eyes.
+When Eyes detects a diff in screenshot, **your build will fail** and you will have a link to Applitools site with visual diff of the screenshot.

 ### Example